Hiking Tips for Families

 Fun & Games

 Sure, hiking’s fun – but let’s mix it up a little and have even more fun!
-When you get 5 in a row, horizontally, vertically, or diagonally, mail in your completed BINGO card for a free prize!
+When you get 5 in a row, horizontally, vertically, or diagonally, you win!
 This may take a couple of hikes to complete, so take it with you each time you go.

 Families on Foot News